revaturelabs/interviewquestions/Java/Threads/States of Thread.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

 - We have 5 states in the lifecycle of the thread.
-There are,
+There are:
   - **New** – Thread begins the lifecycle, at the time of creating object for `Thread` class.
 (Newly born thread)
   - **Runnable** – Thread starts its execution in JVM but waiting for resource allocation.
   - **Running** –  Thread is running in JVM